-Now in its fourth season, Race For The Line is a national STEM based challenge which aims to inspire the next generation of scientists and engineers.
+Now in its fourth season, Race For The Line is a national STEM based challenge organised by The Learning Partnership through the Dendrite education platform, which aims to inspire the next generation of scientists and engineers.

 The objective is for students to design and build the fastest rocket-powered car possible.
-Each car uses the same size rocket motor and competes over a 25 metre track.
-The cars can cover the distance in less than one second so times are recorded in milliseconds.
+Each car uses the same size rocket motor and competes over a 25-metre track.
+The cars can cover the distance in less than one second so times are recorded in milliseconds for pinpoint accuracy.

 In creating the rocket car students face a number of challenges including shaping the foam block into the most aerodynamic and lightweight shape possible, creating efficient wheels and axles which may require the use of laser cutting or 3D printing, and developing accurate ways of measuring the performance of their cars and carrying out the appropriate tests.